SparkPost/postman-collection/CONTRIBUTING.md

 1. Clone your fork
 1. Import the JSON file into Postman, choosing to "replace" any existing collection of the same name
 1. Make and test your changes
-1. When you are ready, export your changes from Postman back to the repo JSON file
+1. When you are ready, export your changes from Postman back to the repo JSON file, selecting file version 2.1
 1. Compare the differences using a file-compare utility, to ensure no unexpected changes and no private API key info present
 1. Please follow the pull request submission steps in the next section